sunamo/MyCodeExample/README.md

 Included:

-MainPage.xaml of GeoCachingTool - Windows Universal App
+Windows Universal App - MainPage.xaml of GeoCachingTool

-Frontend and backend of Song.aspx and Album.aspx from lyrics.sunamo.cz
+ASP.NET Web Forms - Frontend and backend of Song.aspx and Album.aspx from lyrics.sunamo.cz

 - with MasterPage and TypeScript
 - domain is working, unfortunately in preparing to republishing now.
 It will be soon.